rahulkumar-aws/MLOps-notes/ModelGovernance_and_Explainability.md

----
-marp: true
-theme: default
-paginate: true
----

 # Model Governance & Explainability
 ### Ensuring Trust, Compliance, and Responsible AI with Databricks

-Notes:
-This session covers governance of machine learning models, explainability, fairness, and how Databricks enables Responsible AI.
+AI adoption requires more than building accurate models.
+Organizations need governance frameworks, explainability techniques, and fairness safeguards to ensure that models are reliable, compliant, and trusted.
+Databricks provides the platform to make this possible.

-👉 Databricks Helps: Unified Lakehouse platform that combines governance, versioning, explainability, and monitoring.
+👉 Databricks Helps: Unified Lakehouse platform combining governance, versioning, explainability, and monitoring.

 ---

 ## Why Governance & Explainability Matter
+- Business trust
+- Regulatory compliance
-- Trust, compliance, and risk reduction
+- Operational risk reduction
-- Regulations: GDPR (General Data Protection Regulation), EU AI Act (European Union Artificial Intelligence Act), MAS (Monetary Authority of Singapore)
-- Ethical and responsible use of AI
+- Ethical and responsible AI

-Notes:
-Without governance and explainability, organizations risk deploying black-box systems that erode customer trust and violate regulations.
+Model governance ensures that models can be trusted in business-critical settings.
+Explainability helps organizations understand why models behave a certain way, which is necessary for user adoption and regulatory compliance.
+Together, they reduce risks and enable ethical AI use.

-👉 Databricks Helps: Provides governance-ready data, model lineage, and compliance tooling through Unity Catalog and MLflow (Machine Learning flow).
+👉 Databricks Helps: Unity Catalog and MLflow (Machine Learning flow) deliver governance-ready data, model lineage, and compliance tooling.

 ---